-We suggest that: a specified and efficient turnaround time for vetting an application for a PCF and for confirming any decision in respect of same should be agreed; firms should be allowed to provide an offer of appointment and to appoint an individual to a PCF in a temporary or provisional capacity before receiving approval and subject to the position being withdrawn should the Central Bank refuse the appointment. b) A PCF is a controlled function prescribed by the Central Bank by regulation if the function is one by which a person may exercise a significant influence on the conduct of a regulated financial service provider's affairs. c) The Central Bank may also prescribe a CF as a PCF if the person who performs the function reports directly to the office of director, chief executive or secretary, if the Central Bank is satisfied that it is warranted on the grounds of the size or complexity of the regulated financial service provider and it is necessary and prudent in order to verify compliance by the regulated financial service provider.
-If a person is appointed to act in a CF and subsequently is deemed to be acting in a PCF what, if any, approval process will be applied? d) The Central Bank can declare by written notice to the regulated financial service provider that a function is a PCF if; the person who performs the function is concerned in the management of the regulated financial service provider, the function is not prescribed as a PCF by regulation, and no other person in the regulated financial service provider performs a PCF.
+- 9. The following is set out in the Act in relation to a Pre-approval controlled function PCFs. - (a) The Central Bank must approve in writing the appointment of a person to a PCF before a firm can offer to appoint that person to the function. - (b) A PCF is a controlled function prescribed by the Central Bank by regulation if the function is one by which a person may exercise a significant influence on the conduct of a regulated financial service provider's affairs. - (c) The Central Bank may also prescribe a CF as a PCF if the person who performs the function reports directly to the office of director, chief executive or secretary, if the Central Bank is satisfied that it is warranted on the grounds of the size or complexity of the regulated financial service provider and it is necessary and prudent in order to verify compliance by the regulated financial service provider. - (d) The Central Bank can declare by written notice to the regulated financial service provider that a function is a PCF if; - the person who performs the function is concerned in the management of the regulated financial service provider, - the function is not prescribed as a PCF by regulation, and

-- 10. It is important that, in the case of institutions such as credit institutions, insurance/reinsurance undertakings, investment firms and fund service providers, relevant managers below executive level as well as particular post holders (for example, Compliance Officers, Money Laundering Reporting Officers (MLRO), Risk Managers and Heads of Internal Audit) should also be fit and proper.
-11. The Central Bank requires entities proposing to appoint PCFs and CFs to vet the fitness and probity of proposed appointees to ensure that they meet the standards referred to below.
-12. Therefore, the Central Bank expects firms to have effective Can the Central Bank confirm that an individual in a PCF can, where systems and controls in place to ensure that individuals the scope of functions has been expanded continue in the function proposed for PCFs and those appointed to CFs are fit and subject to receiving the required approval? proper on appointment and remain fit and proper.
+- no other person in the regulated financial service provider performs a PCF. - 10.
+It is important that, in the case of institutions such as credit institutions, insurance/reinsurance undertakings, investment firms and fund service providers, relevant managers below executive level as well as particular post holders (for example, Compliance Officers, Money Laundering Reporting Officers (MLRO), Risk Managers and Heads of Internal Audit) should also be fit and proper. - 11.
+The Central Bank requires entities proposing to appoint PCFs and CFs to vet the fitness and probity of proposed appointees to ensure that they meet the standards referred to below. - 12.
+Therefore, the Central Bank expects firms to have effective systems and controls in place to ensure that individuals proposed for PCFs and those appointed to CFs are fit and proper on appointment and remain fit and proper.
 The Central Bank may carry out reviews of firms' arrangements and maintenance of up to date lists specifying who is carrying out PCFs and CFs.
-The Central Bank will keep the positions designated as PCFs and CFs under review and will, if necessary, bring more functions within the scope of PCFs and/or otherwise revise the scope of functions falling within the CF part of the Regime.
-13. Some CFs relate to consumer protection in that they capture We understand this to mean that the CB has no intention that junior persons who give advice to consumers e.g. those who advise staff should be subject to the Fitness & Probity regime. on investment products, manage investment portfolios etc. Other positions, such as call centre staff, may be captured by We will need to agree guidance and a list of roles that are deemed to the definition of a CF by virtue of the fact they fall within fall under such categories.
-Stating that a role 'may be' captured by the the statutory description of "giving of assistance".
-It is definition of CF is somewhat vague. important that the managers/supervisors at the centres who have the responsibility for ensuring proper process and information to customers rather than the call centre staff are captured by the new powers.
+The Central Bank will keep the positions designated as PCFs and CFs under review and will, if necessary, bring more functions within the scope of PCFs and/or otherwise revise the scope of functions falling within the CF part of the Regime. - 13.
+Some CFs relate to consumer protection in that they capture persons who give advice to consumers e.g. those who advise on investment products, manage investment portfolios etc. Other positions, such as call centre staff, may be captured by the definition of a CF by virtue of the fact they fall within the statutory description of "giving of assistance".
+It is important that the managers/supervisors at the centres who have the responsibility for ensuring proper process and information to customers rather than the call centre staff are captured by the new powers.